conda/governance/README.md

 ## Trademarks

 [Community Projects](#community-projects) need to license/assign the project's trademarks when becoming a conda Organization Community Project.
-This is an act of good faith and communicates to the community that1 the project are committed to our overall efforts.
+This is an act of good faith and communicates to the community that the project are committed to our overall efforts.

 1. Trademarks are irrevocably *licensed or transferred* to the conda Organization's fiscal sponsor when a project is added to the conda Organization as a Community Project.
 2. The conda Organization, in conjunction with our fiscal sponsor, then have the right to sublicense the trademarks to other projects, subject to specific limitations: The conda Organization may not degrade the distinctiveness of *licensed* trademarks, or use *licensed* trademarks to disparage or misrepresent the assigner. *Transferred* trademarks are completely controlled by the conda Organization and its fiscal sponsor.